pavelicii/allpairs4j/README.md

 that also covers many other pairs: `{Chrome, Windows, 4096, SSD, 2560x1440}`.
 In the end, you have good coverage while the number of test cases remains manageable.

-With AllPairs4J, you are also able to add **constraints** - limitations on the domain to restrict generation of certain pairs.
-For example, specify that `Safari` can only be paired with `macOS`, and `Edge` can only be paired with `Windows`.
+With AllPairs4J, you can add **constraints** - limitations on the domain to restrict generation of certain pairs.
+For example, specify that `Safari` can only be paired with `macOS`, and `Edge` with `Windows`.
-Or you can go beyond pairs.
+Or even go beyond pairs.

 ## Features